Doxycycline and Iron: Can You Take Them Together?

 Many common Iron products can affect this interaction.

-Iron supplements that interact
+Iron supplements that interact with doxycycline

 Slow FeFeosolFerro-SequelsBiferaProferrinNature Made IronNOW Foods Iron BisglycinateSolgar Gentle IronFloradix

-Multivitamins and prenatals with iron
+Multivitamins and prenatals that contain iron

 Other sources